FerretDetective/oil-git-signs.nvim/README.md

         max_stages = 5,
         max_unstages = 5,
     },
+    -- dynamically control whether to oil-git-signs should attach to an oil buffer
+    ---@type fun(bufnr: integer): boolean
+    should_attach = function()
+        return true
+    end,
     -- used to control whether statuses for the index should be displayed on a per entry basis
     ---@type fun(entry_name: string, index_status: oil_git_signs.GitStatus): boolean
     show_index = function()